devonhumphery/portfolio/README.md

-# portfolio
+# Devon Humphery's Portfolio
-# take 2, attempt at portfolio
+# Thanks for stopping by!